frankstepanski/node-express-course/week3/readme.md

 kill -9 <PID>
 ```

->Remember, we are on the server now, so we will be checking the server's console for errors. :sunglasses:
+>Remember, we are on the server now, so we will checking the server's console for errors and troubshooting. :nerd_face:

 ___